 If the amount of bail set is large, of if you can’t pay it, you should look into the services of a bail bondsman.
 Bondsmen usually have a fee of 10-15% of the total amount of bail set by the magistrate, and usually have a minimum fee of $100.
 The money you pay to the bail bondsman is non-refundable and the bondsman only accepts cash.
 If the bail is exceptionally high, the bail bondsman will in these cases require that they use assets as collateral for the bond in addition to whatever their charges are.

 You can find a local bail bondsman click here: Find a bail bondsman

 Have you ever used a Bail Bondsman for yourself, a family member or friend?
 If so, please share your experience in a comment below, and let us know how things turned out.

 Click here to tell about all about it

 - Time Off For Good Behavior

 - Get Out on a Pre-Trial Release Program

 The intake process includes each of the following steps:

 - You will be placed in a waiting area or cell.
 When the jail is busy, it will take a while to get processed.

-- The first step is that you will answer some basic questions, such as what is your legal name, address, date of birth and contact person.
+- The first step is that you will answer some basic questions, such as what your legal name is, address, date of birth and contact person.

 - They’ll also ask you about your medical and psychological history.